gitlost/gs-only-pdf-preview/README.md

 Install the plugin in the standard way via the 'Plugins' menu in WordPress and then activate.

-To install GhostScript, see [How to install Ghostscript](https://ghostscript.com/doc/current/Install.htm) on the official GhostScript site.
+To install Ghostscript, see [How to install Ghostscript](https://ghostscript.com/doc/current/Install.htm) on the official Ghostscript site.
 For Ubuntu users, there's a package:

 	sudo apt-get install ghostscript

-For Windows, there's an installer available at the [GhostScript download page](https://ghostscript.com/download/gsdnld.html).
+For Windows, there's an installer available at the [Ghostscript download page](https://ghostscript.com/download/gsdnld.html).

 ## Frequently Asked Questions ##